seb-o-matic/IcoToCur/README.md

 IcoToCur
 ========

-This c++ console Application converts .ico files to Windows cursors.
+This C++ console Application converts .ico files to Windows cursors.

+For instructions on how to use it use the -h command.